ijgnd/anki__BetterSearch/src/config.md

 like the boolean values true/false (lowercase) and numbers.
 For other add-ons you need more advanced features but these are not relevant here.
 - This add-on has an option `"-Modify Search Bar"` (default is `false`) that offers to modify the search bar in the browser.
-If you set it to `"down"` the search bar is moved down so that it's just wider.
+For Anki versions 2.1.40 or lower (where the search bar is narrow because there are buttons to "Filter", "Search", and "Preview") you can use the setting `"down"` to move the search bar is down so that it's just wider.
 If you set it to `"multiline"` the search bar will also have multiple lines in the browser.
 If you use the `"multiline"` option there's no drop down menu for your search history.
 Instead you access it with the history shortcut you can configure below or with the newly